ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 ![](attachments/configure-a-selenium-hub-2/new-selenium-hub.png)

 The **Select Provider** dialog box opens.
-Here you can select one of the four configurable selenium hub options.
+Here you select one of the four configurable selenium hub options.
 Each of the options is explained in the following chapters.

 ![](attachments/configure-a-selenium-hub-2/select-provider-dialog.png)